 The Enneagram is a powerful tool for self-awareness.
-Maybe you’ve already taken our test and had a look at your personality type.
 For many people, finding out about their personality type is a huge eye-opener: They can’t believe how spot-on their own inner worldview got described.

 But then, one of two things happens a lot of the time:

 Either people think that’s it and stop – which is a shame, because the Enneagram has much more to offer you!

 Or, they start treating people as nothing more than Enneagram numbers, which not only goes against what the Enneagram is for, but can actually be harmful.